Updated FAQs April 15, 2021

 Can I use the meeting and study rooms?

-Small study rooms are available for 1-2 people.
+Small study rooms are available for 1 person.
 We will continue to modify Library use as the governmental guidelines are updated.
 Reserve a study room.

 Will the Local History and Genealogy Department be open?

 The Local History and Genealogy Department will be open Monday thru Wednesday 9 am to 5 pm, Thursday 9 am to 7 pm, Friday 9 am to 5 pm, and 10 am to 5 pm on Saturday.
-Due to limited computer availability and occupancy limits, only four researchers at a time will be allowed access to the space.
+Due to limited computer availability and occupancy limits, only six researchers at a time will be allowed access to the space.